syncfusion-content/xamarin-docs/Xamarin/SfRadialMenu/Dealing-With-Center-Button.md

 ![](images/centerButtonIconFont.png)

-## Add Caption
+## Add caption

-SfRadialMenu allows us to enter direct caption for its CenterButton.
-And it can be achieved by using the property `CenterButtonText`.
+Radial Menu allows you to enter direct caption for its CenterButton.
+It can be achieved by using the property `CenterButtonText`.

 {% tabs %}